giada1198/A-B-Machines/README.md

 ### Install Command Line Tools in macOS without Xcode

 Openframewroks has troubles with being compiled by [Xcode 10](https://forum.openframeworks.cc/t/xcode-10-0-build-errors/30447/6) and getting access to camera in macOS 10.4 Mojave.
-The simplest solution is only install Command Line Tools and compile projects using built-in terminal.
+The simplest solution is Removing Xcode and only using Command Line Tools to compile and run projects.

+Launch the Terminal and type the following command string

 ```
 xcode-select --install